observatorycontrolsystem/observatorycontrolsystem.github.io/deployment/obs_portal_setup.md

 There are a things that must be added to a newly deployed Observation Portal to begin accepting Observation Requests.
 You should already have a superuser account created which you can use to log in to the admin interface of the Observation Portal.
 All steps are accomplished by clicking on the corresponding model in the `/admin/` endpoint and clicking the "Add a *" button in the upper right corner of that model's page.

+A prerequisite to using the Observation Portal is having the Configuration Database setup.
+If you have not yet set up your Configuration Database, stop this guide and first follow the instructions in the [ConfigDB Setup]({% link deployment/configdb_setup.md %}) section.

 ## Setup a Proposal